pashonic/SonarQube_AWS_Demo/README.md

 ### Updating Sonarqube.

-Implmenting and testing changes can be done both locally and in AWS.
+Implementing and testing changes can be done both locally and in AWS.

 Engineers would duplicate the production database and test it against the new AMI.